RPI-OPT/VRLM/ReadMe.md

-# VRLM
+# VRLM: Variance-reduced accelerated methods for decentralized stochastic double-regularized nonconvex strongly-concave minimax problems

-This document provides instructions on how to reproduce the experimental results from the VRLM paper.
+This document provides instructions on how to reproduce the experimental results from the [VRLM paper](https://arxiv.org/abs/2307.07113).
 Covered in this document are:

 - package requirements utilized in the experiments
 - instructions on how to reproduce the results from the paper (i.e. hyperparameter settings, etc.)